 Charcoal is also a great way to cook.
 With several briquettes, a Dutch oven or a home made cardboard oven (see below for details on this), you can cook a lot of different things.
 If you have a generator, an electric stove is a great option.
 And then of course there is the open fire method of cooking.
 It may have been a while, but most of us have done this at least once or twice while camping.
 And those tinfoil dinners were some of the best dinners I’ve ever had.
 This provides several cooking options for you to choose from.
 While considering which options will work best for you, don’t forget to have some good camp cookware available, such as a mess kit, a Dutch oven, etc, and lots of tinfoil for the cooking you plan to do.
 One thing I learned as a kid while on my Boy Scout overnights is when cooking outdoors, always have a pair of leather gloves handy.
 They make great oven mitts.

-Our Shelter, Sleeping and Heating module talks about heating with a kerosene heater.
-I love these heaters because they 1) put off a tremendous amount of heat, 2) are a decent source of light, and 3) they are great to cook off of.
+Do you have a Kerosene heater?
+While our Shelter, Sleeping and Heating module talks about the benefits of heating with kerosene, you should consider these as a great cooking source as well.
+Because kerosene heaters put off so much heat, they are great to cook off of.
 Those heaters will boil a lot of water and fast.
-Plan your kerosene heater use so that it doubles as your cooking source as well.
+So take advantage of this and plan your kerosene heater use so that it doubles as your cooking source as well.
 Basically, just plan your cooking around your heating, or vice versa.
+And save those precious resources that would otherwise have to be allocated to boiling water and/or cooking.

 A Note on Cooking Fuels: